ArthurJVNB/Prototype-Beware-the-Rocks/README.md

-# Prototype Beware-the-Rocks
+# Prototype Beware the Rocks
- "Beware the Rocks" is the first iteration for my game made for Unity's USC Course
+ This prototype is the first iteration for my game made for Unity's USC Course